A guide on how to identify potential uses of the Users extension.

 Examples of Users.

 Depending on how you use it and how much custom code you want to write, it can get a simple as having a basic login/registration form to control user access, to as complex as using Active Directory to control user accounts and then only showing certain parts fo the page depending upon what group the user belongs to.

 Consider a social media site like Facebook; excluding the administrative login and backend which undoubtedly exists, everyone on the site shares the same login page.
 From that login page, users can login, new users can register an account, and existing users can also reset their forgotten password.

 In Codebots, this is controlled in the security diagram.
-For every use of user behaviour, you can dictate which pages and entities users of that type can view or manipulate.
+For every use of the User extension, you can dictate which pages and entities users of that type can view or manipulate.

-You can use the behaviour to check the user’s access level and alter what is displayed to suit their needs.
+You can use this extension to check the user’s access level and alter what is displayed to suit their needs.